Auralise/employee-tracker/README.md

 node index.js
 ```

-A demonstration video of the application being used can be found here: TODO
+A demonstration video of the application being used [can be found here](https://youtu.be/0f27e4DdBlI)

 ## Tests